firestormforum/firestorm/design/README.md

 ## Style Guide

-We will have an official style guide linked here, eventually
+We will have an official style guide linked here, eventually.

 ## Resources